tmmargar/ccp/website/ccp/classes/common/smarty/docs/programmers/api-variables/variable-error-reporting.md

 \$error\_reporting {#variable.error.reporting}
 ==================

-When this value is set to a non-null-value it\'s value is used as php\'s [`error_reporting`](https://www.php.net/error_reporting) level inside of [`display()`](#api.display) and [`fetch()`](#api.fetch).
+When this value is set to a non-NULL-value it\'s value is used as php\'s [`error_reporting`](https://www.php.net/error_reporting) level inside of [`display()`](#api.display) and [`fetch()`](#api.fetch).